eruizdechavez/grunt-string-replace/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+0.2.2
+  - Added support to be used as npm module.
+Contributed by [thanpolas](https://github.com/thanpolas).

+0.2.1
+  - Updated dependencies for Grunt 0.4.0.

 0.2.0
   - Added Support for grunt 0.4.0.
-This version will not support grunt 0.3.x, if you need to use it then ```npm install grunt-string-replace@0.1```
+This version will not support grunt 0.3.x, if you need to use it then ```npm install grunt-string-replace@0.1```.

 0.1.1-1
-  - Added Clean task (and dev dependency) to remove test generated file before testing
+  - Added Clean task (and dev dependency) to remove test generated file before testing.
-  - Added Sublime Text project files and test generated file to npm ignore list
+  - Added Sublime Text project files and test generated file to npm ignore list.

 0.1.1
-  - Fix dependency with grunt-lib-contrib
+  - Fix dependency with grunt-lib-contrib.

 0.1.0-1
-  - Fixed a typo on package.json description
+  - Fixed a typo on package.json description.
-  - Added a note about string pattern behavior
+  - Added a note about string pattern behavior.

 0.1.0
-  - Initial release
+  - Initial release.

 ## License
-Copyright (c) 2012 Erick Ruiz de Chavez
+Copyright (c) 2012 Erick Ruiz de Chavez.
 Licensed under the MIT license.